Above Left to Right, Tails of:

 large and small Fenton Rooster boxes, covered in the Rooster Box section.

-stippled, e.g. Even when viewed from the front,
+not stippled, e.g. Even when viewed from the front, the tail of

 |Quick differences noted between